 - Social details e.g. your dependants and if you are a care leaver or have experienced care

 - Equal opportunities data e.g. racial information, religious beliefs, health, gender and sexual orientation

-- Where relevant information relating to assessing eligibility for funding including correspondence with relevant professional bodies
+- Where relevant information relating to assessment of eligibility for funding including correspondence with relevant professional bodies

 Personal data we collect when you begin your studies such as: